 Find out If Your Pension Benefits Are Guaranteed

-Pension plans provide a source of guaranteed income, although in this case the word "guaranteed" is used loosely; there have been plenty of cases where pension plans got themselves in a financial mess and were forced to reduce benefits being paid out to existing employees.
-So how do you know if your pension is guaranteed?
+If you have the good fortune to have a pension plan, it can provide a source of guaranteed income to you in retirement.
+The word guaranteed is used loosely, however, since plenty of cases have arisen where pension plans got into a financial mess and the companies were forced to reduce benefits being paid out to existing employees.
+So how do you know if your pension plan is guaranteed?

 The Safety of Your Pension